hongkunyoo/jupyterflow/docs/kubeflow.md

 Using `ReadWriteOnce` access mode is also fine, but bear in mind that your jobs will be run on the only single node that your jupyter notebook is mounted.

-Provision `PersistentVolumeClaim` of your notebook server in advance using `ReadWriteMany` type storage, and use it when you launch your notebook server.
+Provision `PersistentVolumeClaim` for your notebook server home directory in advance using `ReadWriteMany` type storage, and use it when you launch your notebook server.
 (Select `Existing` type on setting Workspace Volume in launching new notebook server.)

 ## Expose Argo Workflow Web UI

 You need to expose Argo web UI to see the result of `jupyterflow`.
 Unfortunately, JupyterFlow currently does not support Kubeflow Pipelines, so the result of `juypterflow` workflow does not appear in Kubeflow Pipelines web pages.
-You need to manually expose Argo Workflow web UI to check the result.
+You need to manually expose Argo Workflow web UI to check out the result.

 The simplest way to expose Argo Workflow web UI is changing `argo-ui` Service to `LoadBalancer` type.